AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-53/acsd-60584-access-token-created-for-user-on-one-website-is-allowed-to-access-or-change-customer-information-on-other-websites.md

 1. Ensure **[!DNL Share Customer Accounts configuration]** is set to **[!UICONTROL Per Website]**.
 1. Create additional *website*, *store*, and *storeview*.
-1. Create two customers with the same email on main *website* and *website* from previous step.
+1. Create two customers with the same email on the main *website* and the *website* from previous step.
 1. Generate a customer token via [!DNL GraphQL] on the main website.
 1. Using the generated token, send a customer **[!DNL GraphQL]** query with the second website in the header to retrieve customer information.
 1. Observe the returned result.